biocore/metagenomics_pooling_notebook/README.md

 ## Use

-The notebook itself contains detailed usage instructions.
+The notebooks themselves contains detailed usage instructions.

-Ideally, you will copy this original notebook and use it for each plate you create with the shotgun pipeline.
+Ideally, when using a notebook, you will copy the original and use it for each plate you create with the shotgun pipeline.

 Just make sure to activate the right Conda environment before starting the notebook.